parabix/parabix-devel-mirror/README-radicalgrep.md

 ## **Installation**

-To build radical grep, the working environment needs to have all requirements of the icgrep build met. icgrep must also be built beforehand.
+To build radical grep, the working environment needs to have all requirements of the icgrep build met.
+This can be done with the `make` command on the terminal.

-After the above has been done, run  `make`  and `make check` on the terminal to build the software and run the test suite.

 To build only Radical Grep and it's dependencies, run `make radicalgrep`.